 The Center for Peaceful Change was established as a living memorial to the deceased students.
 The center addresses nonviolent social change through teaching, research and public service.
-(The Center for Peaceful Change has since been renamed the Center for Applied Conflict Management.
-The center has a website which can be accessed at www.kent.edu/cacm.)
+(The Center for Peaceful Change has since been renamed the School of Peace and Conflict Studies.)

 May 4 Resource Center

 The May 4 Resource Center, which contains materials about May 4, 1970, campus unrest during the Vietnam era and the U.S. involvement in Southeast Asia, was established in the University Library.
 Kent State alumnus Victor Buehrle Jr. provided funding for the resource center, which is open to the public and also serves as a reading room.
 Portraits of the four slain students are displayed in the room.

 Because three of the four students killed were Jewish, the B’nai B’rith Hillel Jewish Services Center at Kent donated a plaque bearing the names of all four students.
 The plaque was placed in the Prentice Hall parking lot in 1971 and was stolen two years later.
 The marker was replaced in 1975 through the efforts of the late Dr. John Ohles and other members of the faculty.

 The "Kent Four" Sculpture

 A former faculty-artist, Alastair Granville-Jackson designed a sculpture titled, "The Kent Four."
 Completed in 1971, the sculpture is located near the School of Art building.

 May 4 is established as an official Day of Remembrance and classes recess from noon to 2 p.m.